Zebon Copse Residents’ Association

 The Association

-In recent years, more than 750 households on the estate have subscribed annually to be members of Zebon Copse Residents Association, largely thanks to the valiant efforts for many years of Kathy Roades, now retired to join her family down under.
-Currently, Kathy’s successor, Tony Gallagher, and his team of volunteers knock on doors to collect the modest membership fee of £2/year/household or £1 for pensioners (which has not changed since ZCRA was founded in the early 1990s).
+In recent years, more than 750 households on the estate have subscribed annually to be members of Zebon Copse Residents Association.
+We ask for a modest membership fee of £2/year/household or £1 for pensioners (which has not changed since ZCRA was founded in the early 1990s).
 The Committee would be delighted to receive further offers of help in recruiting members and delivering newsletters.
-See this web site’s contact page to find out how to get in touch, or come along to the AGM on 4th March and have a chat with one of the Committee there.
+See this web site’s contact page to find out how to get in touch or come along to the AGM and have a chat with one of the Committee there.

 The Committee